• Skip to primary navigation

 Tricholoma caligatum the false matsutake

-• True matsutake are symbiotic specifically with conifers (red pine and jack pine are where mine grow).
-I have never heard of them growing with oak or hardwoods, but I’ve heard they may in some areas.
+• True matsutake grow only with conifers (red pine and jack pine are where mine grow).
+T. caligatum usually grows with deciduous trees.

 • False matsutake do not have a strong smell.
-True matsutake (in my opinion) have the most unique mushroom smell in the world: a spicy, funky aroma with hints of cinammon.
-False matsutake smell like any other run-of-the-mill mushroom, and are mild and non-descript.
+True matsutake have a unique mushroom smell: a spicy, aroma with hints of cinnamon.

 • The matsutake I pick in Minnesota and Wisconsin are generally very large, heavy, and dense.
-I’ve picked some mushrooms that weigh over a pound each.
-False matsutake are smaller, lighter, and less dense.
+I've picked some mushrooms that weigh over a pound each.
+False matsutake are usually smaller and lighter.

-• The brown colorations on false matsutake I’ve collected seem to be a deeper brown color that’s more pronounced than the colorations in true matsutake.
+• The brown colorations on false matsutake I've collected are a deeper brown color more pronounced than in true matsutake.

 Is Tricholoma caligatum bitter?

-Things get tricky here, so keep in mind I’m a professional chef, not a mycologist.
-In a nutshell T. caligatum is likely part of a complex of mushrooms (a large group) that needs to be fleshed out with D.N.A. sequencing for us to understand and pick out particular species, some of which could look identical.
-So, the Tricholoma caligatum I pick, might taste different than ones collected in Costa Rica, Pennsylvania, or California.
+Keep in mind I'm a professional chef, not a mycologist.
+T. caligatum is part of a group or mushroom complex that needs genetic sequencing to separate the species.
+So, the Tricholoma caligatum I pick, might taste different than ones collected in other places in North America.
+Mushrooms from Costa Rica, Pennsylvania, or California might taste different too.

-That being said, bitterness and an overall foul flavor in collections of T. caligatum seems to be pretty well documented.
-The best advice I can give is to chew a tiny amount and spit them out in the field, making sure that you know what you’re eating (generally speaking) and have ruled out Amanita species.
+That said, bitterness in collections of T. caligatum seems to be pretty well documented.
+My advice is to chew a tiny amount and spit them out, making sure that you have ruled out Amanita species.

 Reader Interactions